 In order to construct examples that satisfy the hypotheses of \cref{thm:CartanHadamard} in dimension $n>2$, one can take $(\Sigma,g)$ an arbitrary Cartan--Hadamard surface with Ricci uniformly bounded below satisfying the pGH-limit hypothesis in \cref{thm:CartanHadamard} (e.g., the previously discussed helicoid and saddle), and consider $\Sigma\times \mathbb R$, and $\Sigma\times \mathbb R^2$.
 Moreover, if one chooses $\Sigma$ such that $\sect= 0$ at most at isolated points of $\Sigma$, then $\Sigma\times\mathbb R$ and $\Sigma\times\mathbb R^2$ cannot have isoperimetric regions of any volume, since rigidity in \cref{thm:CartanHadamard} holds. \end{example}

-Let us mention another related class of Riemannian manifolds such that no isoperimetric regions exist, in addition to the Cartan--Hadamard manifolds above.
+We mention another related class of Riemannian manifolds such that no isoperimetric regions exist, in addition to the Cartan--Hadamard manifolds above.
 These are studied in \cite{Rit01NonExistence} and consist of particular radial metrics of the form $\d t^2 + f(t)^2\d\theta^2$, where $\d\theta^2$ is the metric of the unit circle on $\R^2$.
-In such a case $\sect$ is a function of $t$, and if $t\mapsto \sect(t)$ is increasing and $\sup \sect$ is never achieved on $M^n$, then no isoperimetric regions exist \cite[Theorem 2.16]{Rit01NonExistence}.
+In such a case $\sect$ is a function of $t$, and if $t\mapsto \sect(t)$ is increasing and $\sup \sect$ is never achieved on the surface, then no isoperimetric regions exist \cite[Theorem 2.16]{Rit01NonExistence}.